Air Compressors

 Casing

-The element that houses the rotor and related internal components of an air compressor.
-This includes the integral inlet and discharge connections.
+The housing that contains the rotor and other internal components, including the integral inlet and discharge connections.

 Collapse Pressure